 The strength of our school lies in the close partnership between children, staff, parents and the wider community.
 Highlights of this close partnership are the annual Miles Franklin Music Festival (34 years in 2019, Covid has meant we have not been able to continue in 2020 and 2021) the Spring Fete and the P&C running our canteen, uniform shop, music tutoring scheme and out of school hours care program.
 Children in our school are offered a balanced learning program that supports and nurtures the development of their academic, personal and social well-being.
 Our pastoral care promotes understanding of the need for individuals to care for, support and value each other within a safe environment.
 This partnership is vital for the school.
-Fund-raising last year helped to build our Kindergarten deck and build our COLA (Covered Outdoor Learning Area).
-These and the many other infrastructure projects, such as the new toilets by the hall and the seats under the COLA, continue to enhance the learning and sense of pride in our school.
+Fund-raising last year will assist us to provide a shade and seating area in front of Small Portable as this is the only teaching area where this is not available at this time.

 Our Focus areas for 2022 include:

 - Continuing to engage parents in their children's learning.
 Parental support is vital, whether it be in the classroom or at home, especially after 2020 where it was difficult to have parents fully on site.